What are the five functions of English verbs?

 Without changing these subjects or objects at all, the new verb phrases ‘loves picking’ and ‘enjoys teaching’ have changed their relationships entirely.

 As these examples demonstrate, verbs can be generally described as being a word class (1) that forms the main part of a clause or sentence, and (2) that describes an action, occurrence or state of being.
 While accurate enough, this description is perhaps too simplistic to be useful for a language learner who may need to identify words in context and correctly predict form and grammar.
-Instead, and to most precisely identify this word class, it’s important that students are able to both understand and recognise the many functions of verbs (Lesson 1) as well as know which morphological and syntactic tests can be applied (Lesson 2).
+Instead, and to most precisely identify this word class, it’s important that students are able to both understand and recognise the many functions of verbs (Chapter 1) as well as know which morphological and syntactic tests can be applied (Chapter 2).

 How are verbs useful in English?

 Students should remember that there’s always variation in the form and function of word classes among the world’s languages.
 Particularly regarding verb form, processes of inflectional affixation may be more or less used by a language to demonstrate grammatical concepts which are dependent upon the verb’s interactions with its surrounding words – such as tense, gender, mood, voice or case.
 While such variation is of course important from a linguistic perspective, for students of academic English, the most vital aspect is how this word class functions in the English language specifically.
-The remainder of Lesson 1 is therefore intended to explore the five most common functions of verbs in the English language.
+The remainder of Chapter 1 is therefore intended to explore the five most common functions of verbs in the English language.

 Function 1: Verbs communicate action